Melapress/extend-2fa-methods/README.md

 	}
 ```

+#### settings_loop
+This hook passes an array that the method extends with settings values.
+When the admin clicks the Save button from the UI, the values are checked and then stored.

 ```
 	/**
 	 * Add extension settings to the loop array.
-	 * Plugin is using the method policy settings - these are settings related to the user specific iteration with the given method.
-These are shown in the policy settings screen of the plugin and related to users and (in paid version) user roles.
+	 * WP 2FA uses the method policy settings to store settings related to the user-specific iteration with a given method.
+These are shown in the plugin's policy settings screen and relate to users and (in premium version) user roles.
-	 * Using these settings the admin can enable / disable the plugin, set additional options or remove them.
+	 * By using these settings, the admin can set additional method options, or remove them.
-	 * This only sets names of the policy settings, there is no need to provide values for them - plugin will check for these settings names when settings are saved, and if found, the proper values will be stored against given names.
+	 * This only sets the name of the policy settings, there is no need to provide any values as the plugin will check for these settings names when settings are saved, and if found, the proper values will be stored against given names.
-	 * Don't forget to use unique names there as well.
+	 * Don't forget to use unique names here as well.
 	 *
 	 * @param array $loop_settings - Currently available settings array.
 	 *